Disability Services at Bryan College equips students with disabilities, with the academic accommodations or other specialized services they may need.

-Submit the form to the ADA Coordinator, Dr. Hannah Schultz, in the Office of Equity and Accessibility.
+Submit the form to the ADA Coordinator, Dr. Hannah Schultz.
+Submit your application and documentation to the Coordinator via email, mail, or fax.
 The student has 30 days to submit the form from the date of the perceived violation.
 Alternative means of reporting (like personal interviews) will be available upon request.

 The ADA Officer and the ADA Compliance Committee will do an investigation.
 The ADA Coordinator would recuse herself/himself from the investigation and the determination discussion.